What to consider when Choosing your first Drum Kit

 TYPES OF DRUM KITS

-As far as colours, sizes, and hardware there are many different configurations but in respect of types of drums, there is only two options.
-Electronic drum kits that allow you to produce a wide range of sounds and an acoustic drum kit, a fusion drum kit, and a standard drum kit.
+As far as colours, sizes, and hardware, there are many different configurations, but with respect to the types of drums, there are only two options.
+Electronic drum kits allow you to produce a wide range of sounds, including an acoustic drum kit, a fusion drum kit, and a standard drum kit.

-Standard kits have larger tom diameters which is perfect for rock music as they produce big sound, Fusion kits are good for all genres of much but produce sharper punchier tones.
-Acoustic drums whether its standard of fusion are easy to set up, they are made using wood and metal and give an authentic sound, but be warned can be very loud.
+Standard kits have larger tom diameters, which is perfect for rock music, as they produce a big sound.
+Fusion kits are good for all genres of music but produce sharper, punchier tones.
+Acoustic drums, whether standard or fusion, are easy to set up; they are made using wood and metal and give an authentic sound, but be warned, they can be very loud.

-Electric drum kits are ideal if you haven’t got somewhere out of the way to play as loud as want., they have built-in headphones socket and use rubber heads that dampen the external sound.
+Electric drum kits are ideal if you don’t have somewhere out of the way to play as loud as you want; they have built-in headphone sockets and use rubber heads that dampen the external sound.

 BEST WOOD FOR YOUR DRUM KITS

 Believe it or not, the type of wood your acoustic drum kit is made of can affect the sound it produces.
-You don’t normally see the wood as the drums are usually wrapped in vinyl as this protects the wood.
+You don’t normally see the wood, as the drums are usually wrapped in vinyl, which protects the wood.

 Bubinga wood will give you punchy notes and a mid-range sound.